Child Development Center

 Easter Seals Child Development Center |

 Easter Seals Child Development Center provides a family-focused Early Care and Education program.
-Our mission is to partner with families and the community in order to support and nurture the social and educational development of all young children.
+Our mission is to partner with families and the community in order to support and nurture the social and educational development of all young children

-As a part of the Keystone STARS Quality Initiative Program we provide an enriching curriculum that evokes learning through play which is a child’s most natural means of interacting with their environment.
-Children ages six weeks through pre-kindergarten age can enroll in one of our four integrated classrooms.
+As a part of the Keystone STARS Quality Initiative Program, we provide an enriching curriculum that evokes learning through play which is a child’s most natural means of interacting with their environment.
+Children ages six weeks through pre-kindergarten age can enroll in one of our five integrated classrooms.
 At the CDC, children are afforded the opportunity to explore their spacious classrooms, participate in small and large group activities, expend their energy on the playground or while riding bikes and so much more.

 Diversity is also a valued and celebrated element of our program.
 Children learn from peers in this rich environment and develop a strong sense of acceptance and understanding of differences.
 Children from a variety of socio-economic, ethnic and cultural backgrounds and with varying abilities attend Easter Seals Child Development Center.
 As a non-profit organization, we strive to provide the highest-quality services at costs that are affordable to all families.

 Easter Seals CDC also maintains a partnership with the Central Intermediate Unit #10 (CIU #10).
 The CIU #10 provides services including occupational therapy, speech therapy, physical therapy and vision services to children with developmental delays.
 Children who attend the CDC and have an Individualized Education Plan (IEP) will receive their related services as a part of the school day.
 The CIU #10 follows a stretch calendar through the school year.
-To see when services are offered, please refer to the CIU #10 2016-2017 school calendar.

 The Easter Seals Child Development Center is open Monday through Friday from 7:30 a.m. to 5:30 p.m.
 Services include full or part time enrollment.
-Here's our 2016-2017 CDC Calendar.

 The Easter Seals Lance and Ellen Shaner Child Development Center is proud to be a partner agency with the Centre County United Way.